MichaelScofield45/sea/README.md

 A simple linux-only (for now) CLI file navigator inspired by [`nnn`](https://github.com/jarun/nnn).
-It has **zero** dependencies (not even ncurses) except for Zig itself, everything is part of the Zig Standard Library or made from scratch.
+It has **zero** dependencies (not even ncurses) except for [Zig](https://ziglang.org/) itself, everything is part of the Zig Standard Library or made from scratch.
 It is statically compiled and ready to run on any linux distribution.

 # Build from source

-Just one command to build:
+Clone the repository, and just one command to build:

 ```sh
 zig build